 About TransGeek Movie:

 TransGeek Movie is a documentary exploring the intersection of gender identity and geek culture.
 We interview people working in science, technology, gaming, science fiction/fantasy, and other geekish pursuits; to give voice to their stories.
-We explore how people express and explore their authentic selves through geek culture; and how their gender identities have affected their professional development.
+We explore how people express their authentic selves through geek culture; and how their gender identities have affected their professional development.

 Kevin McCarthy, Producer/Director:

 Kevin McCarthy is a filmmaker, IT professional, parent and husband.
 It was through his work in IT that he became aware of the important contributions of so many trans people to the field, and the substantial challenges that they face.
-He hopes to bring an better understanding of the role gender identity plays in our culture to a wide audience through his work.
+He hopes to bring a better understanding of the role gender identity plays in our culture to a wide audience through his work.
 Kevin is a straight, cisgender man, who believes we can all learn from the stories of people living their genuine lives.

 Sayer Johnson, Producer/Assistant Director:

 Sayer Johnson is a parent, partner, social worker, activist, and artist.
 He is co founder of the Metro Trans Umbrella group, in St. Louis Missouri, and is on the board of the LGBT Center of St Louis.
-He believes storytelling is a vital part of the Trans revolution and works to empower others to share their narratives wit each other and the world.
-Sayer is proud to work with Kevin on his film TransGeek Movie and looks forward to helping put positive stories about intersections of geek culture and gender.
+He believes storytelling is a vital part of the Trans revolution and works to empower others to share their narratives with each other and the world.
+Sayer is proud to work with Kevin on his film TransGeek and looks forward to helping put positive stories about intersections of geek culture and gender.
 Sayer narrative film about chosen queer family and intersections of identity and family “Intentional” will soon be casting soon.